 For those who take pride in their knives or are simply looking for a better option than a standard knife you find at department stores, a Japanese knife may be a good option for you.

 And of course there are options for those who wish to invest in an expensive set and options for those who are on a budget.

 Did you enjoy this guide?
-Let us know in the comments and feel free to share your experiences with Japanese knives.
+Let us know in the comments with your favorite Japanese knife and experiences.